-There has also been evidence of some differences in the depths of the various thermal layers among the three temperature profile monitoring locations.
+There has also been evidence of some differences in the depths of the various thermal layers among the three temperature profile monitoring locations (within the limitations of the depth intervals of the temperature loggers).
 The depths of the epilimnion and mesolimnion layers have tended to be broadest at the Anderson Lake outflow station and narrowest at the Seton Lake inflow station.
 The metalimnion layer at the outflow of Seton Lake has generally been slightly narrower than in Anderson and deeper than the inflow end of Seton.
 These differences are also likely due to the effects of the diversion, which were particularly evident at the inflow end of Seton Lake.